geoserver/geoserver.github.io/_posts/2026-04-20-geoserver-3-0-RC-released.md

    Instructions are provided for how to clean up these now unused files.

-5. The new [oidc](https://docs.geoserver.org/main/en/user/community/oidc/) plugin is available to take over the responsibilities of the previously available `keycloak` and `oauth2` plugins.
+5. The new [OIDC](https://docs.geoserver.org/main/en/user/community/oidc/) plugin is available to take over the responsibilities of the previously available `Keycloak` and `OAuth2` plugins.

 Please see the [upgrade instructions](https://docs.geoserver.org/latest/en/user/installation/upgrade3/) for details.